 One of the main fields in molecular biology is DNA replication, which was originated from the proposal of the DNA double-helix structure by James Watson and Francis Crick in 1953, followed by the isolation of E.coli DNA polymerase I by Arthur Kornberg in 1958.

 Importantly, Japanese scientists have been playing important roles in this field since the early days.
 The most famous example is Reiji Okazaki of Nagoya University, who identified so-called Okazaki fragments on lagging strand.
-Yukinori Hirota and Seiichi Yasui of National Institute of Genetics (NIG) played a major role in the identification of E.coli oriC.
-The 6th NIG director, Junichi Tomizawa revealed the replication mechanism of the colE1 plasmid.
+Yukinori Hirota and Seiichi Yasuda of National Institute of Genetics (NIG) played a major role in the identification of the replication origin in E.coli chromosome, oriC.
+The 6th NIG director, Junichi Tomizawa revealed the replication mechanism of the ColE1 plasmid.

 More recently, Hiroyuki Araki of NIG identified multiple proteins essential for the initiation of eukaryotic DNA replication and showed the initiation mechanism that is controlled by S-CDK.
 Toshiki Tsurimoto of Kyushu University contributed to understanding the mechanism of PCNA loading at the replisome.